lammps/lammps/doc/src/Howto_lammps_gui.rst

    Visualization of LAMMPS "peptide" example

-.. versionchanged:: 1.6

-   Buttons for toggling shininess and re-centering were added.

 The default image size, some default image quality settings, the view style and some colors can be changed in the *Preferences* dialog window.
 From the image viewer window further adjustments can be made: